Mergenthaler Linotype Company: Founding

 would progress through the machine, where the special keying system on one end of the matrix, unique for each character, would allow the matrix to drop back only into the correct storage slot, ready for the next use.
 Another benefit of this overall process was that each edition of the paper was created from a fresh casting of metal, thus avoiding problems of type wear.

 Another problem Mergenthaler solved was in justifying the type, or ensuring that in a column of print, there were flush margins on the left and right.
-Hand compositors had previously done this by using spaces of different widths in a line, to ensure that the lines all ended at the same point.
-Mergenthaler adapted the "space band" (patented by J. W. Schuckers), a device consisting of two wedges of metal connected loosely.
-When a line of type was being justified, all the space band wedges would be pushed up in two passes to spread the line out to the full measure being cast.
-The space bands were stored for reuse in a different location from the matrices.
+Hand compositors had previously done this by inserting spaces of different widths between words in a line, to ensure that the lines all aligned.
+Mergenthaler adapted the “spaceband” (patent awarded to J. W. Schuckers), a device consisting of two opposing wedges of connected metal which expand when pushed in opposite directions.
+When a line of type was being justified, all the spaceband wedges would be pushed up by the justification-slide block to spread the line out to the full measure (all the way to the left and right width) being cast.
+The spacebands were stored for reuse in the spaceband box; a different location from the matrices (which were stored in the magazin).